 When “we are all accountable”, ownership of the task is diluted and nobody feels responsible.
 This is why it’s extremely important to be specific when delegating accountability.
 What you don’t want is a situation where team members say “I thought (another person) was doing it!”

-To improve accountability, limit the scope to a single person
+To improve accountability, limit it to a single person

-“Bob, you are accountable for making sure the letters are sent on time.”
+“Bob, you are accountable for making sure the letters go out on time.”

 This tells Bob that he is the one in charge of this activity.
-When things happen that may prevent the letters being sent, Bob feels empowered to act to fix it, because he knows he’s the only one who is responsible for this.
+When things happen that may prevent the letters being sent, Bob feels empowered to act to fix it.
+He knows he’s the only one who is responsible for this.
 In other words, if Bob doesn’t do it, nobody is going to.

 To improve accountability, be clear on your expectations